 In IT outsourcing, scaling can occur in three ways:

-- By transitioning from Staff Augmentation to Managed Team service model.
-This requires operational preparations since your vendor will assume partial or full responsibility for team management.
+2. Team service model.
+This requires operational preparations since your vendor will assume partial or complete responsibility for team management.

-- By expanding your existing managed team.
-This approach has its limits: as a team gets too big, it is harder to manage it.
+3. Expansion of your existing managed team.
+This approach has its limits: as a team gets too big, it is harder to manage.

 Although scaling is ultimately about expanding the team(s), it does not only imply linear growth: